airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 If it's not our base case, what did we say we would do?
 We would call the `factorial` function again with our parameter minus one.
-So, first we decrease EAX by one:
+So, first we decrease *%eax* by one:

         decl %eax

 `decldecl` stands for decrement.
-It subtracts 1 from the given register or memory location (EAX in our case). `inclincl` is the inverse - it adds 1.
-After decrementing EAX we push it onto the stack since it's going to be the parameter of the next function call.
+It subtracts 1 from the given register or memory location (*%eax* in our case). `inclincl` is the inverse - it adds 1.
+After decrementing *%eax* we push it onto the stack since it's going to be the parameter of the next function call.
 And then we call `factorial` again!